mdwarfgeek/eb/README.md

 radial velocities.

-A Python wrapper is provided, and is intended to be the primary way to use the model.
-An experimental IDL wrapper is also provided in the subdirectory "idl", but I don't use IDL so it has had very little testing.
+A Python wrapper is provided, and is intended to be the primary way to use the model, but it can also be called directly from C and via a thin wrapper from Fortran.
+An experimental IDL wrapper is provided in the subdirectory "idl", but I don't use IDL so it has had very little testing.

 An updated version of the Monte Carlo program (in C) from the 2011